-Cheese is not cheap these days, so I hate to see people throwing anything away.
-Consider some of the tips above when storing cheese and you'll probably never have to throw away a moldy piece of cheese again.
+Cheese is not cheap these days, and I hate to see people throwing anything away.
+Consider some of the tips above when storing cheese and you'll be far less likely to throw away a moldy piece of cheese again!

 Good luck cheese lovers,